Matthew-Hurrell/movie-soundtrack-quiz/README.md

 * [HTML5](https://developer.mozilla.org/en-US/docs/Glossary/HTML5) - Provides the structure of the site information, elements and website content.
 * [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS) - Provides the styling of the HTML content.
+* [JavaScript](https://www.javascript.com/) - Provides the site interactivity and function.
-* [Balsamiq](https://balsamiq.com/) - Wireframing software used to plan and design website templates.
+* [Balsamiq](https://balsamiq.com/) - Wireframing software used to plan and design the site templates.
 * [GitPod](https://gitpod.io/) - An open source developer platform for remote development.
-Used to edit and build the website.
+Used to edit and build the site
 * [GitHub](https://github.com/) - An online host for web and software development projects.
 Used to store the repository and deploy the finished website.
 * [Git](https://git-scm.com/) - Software for tracking changes to files.
 Used with GitPod to add, commit and push code changes to the repository on GitHub.
-* [Affinity Photo](https://affinity.serif.com/en-gb/photo/) - A photo editing app available through the Apple store used to design and create graphics for the site.
+* [Affinity Photo](https://affinity.serif.com/en-gb/photo/) - A photo editing app available through the Apple store used to design and edit images for the site.
 * [Apple Notes](https://www.icloud.com/notes) - A simple Apple app used to write and plan copy and content for the website.
 * [Slack](https://www.icloud.com/notes) - An online messaging program designed for workplace collaboration.
 Used for advice and guidance from peers and tutors.